Thousands demand justice at Brisbane rally

 “The long-term health impacts after a death in custody or incident of police brutality are endless.”

-They included poor mental health, social and emotional distress, injury, harmful alcohol and substance use, self-harm, suicide ideation and attempts, and exacerbated physical health conditions due to disengagement with the health system, the QAIHC said.
+They included poor mental health, social and emotional distress, injury, harmful alcohol and substance use, self-harm, suicide ideation and attempts, and physical health conditions being exacerbated due to disengagement with the health system, the QAIHC said.

 “The death of one can very quickly become the death of many,” it added.